davatorium/rofi/doc/rofi-script.5.markdown

 -   **nonselectable**: If true the row cannot activated.

--   **permantent**: If true the row always shows, independent of filter.
+-   **permanent**: If true the row always shows, independent of filter.

 -   **info**: Info that, on selection, gets placed in the `ROFI_INFO` environment variable.
 This entry does not get searched for filtering.